 Instituto Nacional de Antropología e Historia (INAH).
 La Ceremonia del Fuego Nuevo.

-Official INAH documentation on the Mexica New Fire ritual and the Cerro de la Estrella.
+Official INAH documentation on the Mexica New Fire ritual and Cerro de la Estrella.

 www.inah.gob.mx